CAPLTER/knb-lter-cap.652/methods.md

 * Tree height: where possible, measure height of the tree and the bottom of the canopy directly with a measuring tape.
 Otherwise, from a known (and measured) distance where you can see the top and base of the tree, use a clinometer to record the angle (degree, left-side scale of clinometer) to the top of the tree, and angle to base of the tree (where the trunk emerges from the ground).
 * Canopy dimensions: record the length of the living canopy along the N-S axis and E-W axes using a measuring tape.
 Measure the height to the bottom of the canopy above the ground.
 This is best addressed by using a meter tape but can be done with the clinometer if necessary.
 If using a clinometer, record the angle to the bottom of the canopy from a known distance.

-A special note about trees in the parcel: unlike the s200\_shrub\_count and s200\_GPI forms that allow you to address both the front and back yards in a single instance, a new form/instance must be created for each the front and back yards when surveying trees.

 **Shrubs and cacti other than saguaros (shrub count):**

-ODK forms: s200\_shrub\_count

 *ALL shrubs and cacti in the yard(s) are counted by species, segregated by yard position (front, year).
 Note that this does not include saguaros, which are treated like trees.*